 - Prepare unique, keyword-optimised descriptions for each directory

-- Gather high-quality images and videos for visual enhancement
+- Gather high-quality images and videos

-- Establish review monitoring and response system
+- Establish a review monitoring and response system

-- Set up monthly performance review process
+- Set up a monthly performance review

 - Document ROI from each directory to guide future investments